Schools

 Anne-Marie Carrie (pictured), a former chief executive of the children’s charity Barnado’s, has stood down at Holland Park, a west London state school dubbed the “socialist Eton”.

-Schools Week understands Carrie resigned on September 10, two days after The Guardian reported that more than 100 former students had signed an open letter to governors, Ofsted and the government claiming serious failings at the school.
+Schools Week understands Carrie left on September 10, two days after The Guardian reported that more than 100 former students had signed an open letter to governors, Ofsted and the government claiming serious failings at the school.

 Pastoral care was “inadequate” with “public shaming” of students, the letter alleged.
 A month earlier the same newspaper reported allegations from staff of a “toxic” working environment.